dashpay/docs/mining/index.rst

 - http://www.p2poolmining.us/p2poolnodes/

-If you would like to set up your own P2Pool, the code for p2pool-dash is available here:
+If you would like to set up your own P2Pool, documentation of the process is available :ref:`here <p2pool>` and the code for p2pool-dash is available on GitHub:

 - https://github.com/dashpay/p2pool-dash